yo1dog/vscode-cursor-align/README.md

 If tabs are used for alignment, the start and end of all selections are aligned with tab stops.

 If the "Pad Front" variant is used, spaces are added to the front of selections rather than the end.
 This can be useful when right-aligning text.

+The "Align Line Last Cursors" command behaves differently from the rest.
+It adds spaces to the front of each line until the right-most selection end of all lines are aligned.

 ### Caveats